AbhishekChauhan9036/Solidity-Smart-Contracts/README.md

-# Solidity Project
+# Solidity Learning Path

 ## Overview

-This project is built using Solidity, the programming language for writing smart contracts on the Ethereum blockchain.
-It includes smart contract development, testing, and deployment.
+This repository provides a structured 15-day Solidity learning path, covering essential concepts in Solidity, smart contract development, and blockchain interaction.
+It is free and open-source for anyone interested in learning Solidity.

 ## Features

-- Smart contract development with Solidity
+- Step-by-step Solidity lectures
-- Deployment on Ethereum-compatible networks
+- Practical smart contract examples
-- Interaction via Web3.js or Hardhat
+- Hands-on learning with Hardhat or Truffle
-- Unit testing with Hardhat/Truffle
+- Open-source and free for all learners

 ## Prerequisites